walder/Skynet-IADS/README.md

 redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15)
 ```

-Will prevent the EW radar or SAM site from going dark if a HARM is inbound and the point defence has ammo left.
+Will prevent the EW radar or SAM site from going dark if a HARM is inbound.
+Conditions are HARM saturation level is not reached and the point defence has ammo left.
 Default state is false:
 ```lua
 redIADS:setIgnoreHARMSWhilePointDefencesHaveAmmo(true)
 ```